terraform-az-modules/terraform-azure-data-factory/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform Azure Module Template
+# Terraform Azure Data Factory Module

-This directory contains an example usage of the **terraform-azure-module-template**.
-It demonstrates how to use the module with default settings or with custom configurations.
+This module provisions an **Azure Data Factory** instance with optional configurations for customer-managed keys (CMK), integration with Azure Key Vault, and private networking.
+It is intended to be used as part of a modular Azure infrastructure deployment.

 ---